v2less/hugo/README.md

 # hugo
-This is a blog by using blogdown.
+This is a blog by using hugo.